smsohan/smsohan.github.com/source/_posts/2021-02-19-frontend-engineering.markdown

 you can have a very rewarding and fast-paced career in frontend engineering.

+Most of your engineering knowledge is transferrable, irrespective of what part of the stack you work on.
+After all, you'll learn to work with people, delight customers, build systems that are robust, scalable, secure, compliant, testable...
+So, you can move into a different part of the stack at will as long as your foundation is strong.

-Modern frontend engineering is complex, but it's powered by sleek tools.
+Modern frontend engineering is complex, but it's powered by innovative tools.
 Most of the tooling is open-source and the community is vibrant with lots of conferences and meetups around the world.
-As a highly impactful frontend engineer, you can truly differentiate yourself from the masses.
+As a frontend engineer, you can create an outsized impact and differentiate yourself from the masses.